English

 Contents

-Discover What's Inside Budapest Parliament: The Heart of Hungarian Democracy
+Discover What's Inside Hungarian Parliament: The Heart of Hungarian Democracy

 One of the most iconic buildings in Hungary, and perhaps Central Europe, the Hungarian Parliament Building in Budapest is a neo-Gothic style building with a symmetrical façade and a central dome.
 The building is 96 meters (315 feet) tall and has 691 rooms - with approximately 40 kilograms of 22 to 23 Carats of gold adorning it!
 It is one of the few parliament houses you can see in session with opulent art, intricate decor and stunning architecture.